ObrienlabsDev/performance/README.md

 Using the CUDA code at https://github.com/ObrienlabsDev/performance/blob/main/gpu/nvidia/cuda/cpp/128bit/collatz_cuda/kernel_collatz.cu
 Top GPU is an RTX-A6000 48G GA102 ampere card running on a 14900K system.
 The current performance is 24% TDP or 55% GPU saturation.

-At 9h we are at record 63 of http://www.ericr.nl/wondrous/pathrecs.html and switching from those created by "Leavens & Vermuelen" up to bit 44 to "Tomás Oliveira e Silva" at bit 46.
+At 9h we are at record 63 of "Eric Roosendaal"'s http://www.ericr.nl/wondrous/pathrecs.html and switching from those created by "Leavens & Vermuelen" up to bit 44 to "Tomás Oliveira e Silva" at bit 46.

 ```
 63	9,016346,070511	252,229527,183443,335194,424192	3.103	44	88	Leavens & Vermeulen